To purchase the essential oils used in these recipes please visit MydōTERRA

 There are many opinions on the internet regarding the effectiveness of witch hazel that contains alcohol vs alcohol-free.
-Witch Hazel is defined by the FDA in the USP-NF (The United States Pharmacopeia-National Formulary* as 86% Witch Hazel distillate from the bark and twigs of Hamamelis virginiana Linné and 14% natural grain alcohol or ethyl alcohol.
-You can draw your own conclusions on which works best for your ohana, but the Witch Hazel did in fact contain 14% alcohol.
+Witch Hazel is defined by the FDA in the USP-NF (United States Pharmacopeia-National Formulary*) as 86% Witch Hazel distillate from the bark and twigs of Hamamelis virginiana Linné and 14% natural grain alcohol or ethyl alcohol.
+I used Witch Hazel that contained 14% natural grain alcohol, but you can draw your own conclusions on which works best for your ohana.

 If you are searching for a Witch Hazel substitute, many recipes used vodka.